nimdone/nimdone-88471/src/pages/index.md

       - title: Library
         content: >
-          **Organize your papers into folders and maintain a library that can be accessed anytime and from anywhere**
+          **Organize your papers into folders and maintain a library that can be accessed anytime and from anywhere.
+Use the [Chrome extension](https://chrome.google.com/webstore/detail/nimdone/cnhjemplokjcfmedeffljeljjgkdbihl) to access this feature from PubMed**
         actions: []
         type: feature_item
         video: 'https://nimdone.s3-us-west-1.amazonaws.com/pubmed-organize.mp4'